Drummondville: Climate

 Drummondville has a humid continental climate (Dfb) with warm, rainy summers and cold, snowy winters.

 Sports

-Drummondville is home to the Quebec Major Junior Hockey League (QMJHL)'s Drummondville Voltigeurs, founded in 1982.
+Drummondville is home to the Quebec Maritimes Junior Hockey League (QMJHL)'s Drummondville Voltigeurs, founded in 1982.
 The team plays its home games at Centre Marcel Dionne.
 Drummondville also has another arena, Olympia Yvan-Cournoyer.

 Drummondville and Victoriaville co-hosted the 2013 World U-17 Hockey Challenge.

 Prior to the Voltigeurs, Drummondville was home to the Drummondville Rangers of the QMJHL from 1969 to 1974.

 Drummondville also was host to several baseball teams in the Quebec Provincial League in the 1940s and 1950s.
 The Drummondville Tigers in 1940, the Drummondville Cubs from 1948-1952, the Drummondville Royals in 1953, and the Drummondville A's in 1954.

 The Autodrome Drummond holds various automotive races throughout the summer season.

 La Courvalloise is used for tubing, skiing, and snowboarding.

 Economy

 Drummondville is home to the Promenades Drummondville regional shopping mall which has 109 stores.

 MicroBird by Girardin has its headquarters in Drummondville.